 10. Korg B2SP 88-Key Digital Piano

-The Korg B2SP 88-key digital piano gives you the feel of playing a real grand piano.
-It features an upright stand and three pedals so you can imagine that you are playing the real deal.
-It comes with the stand, ac adapter and music stand.
+The Korg B2SP 88 key digital piano gives you the feel of playing a real grand piano, and features an upright stand and three pedals so you can imagine that you are playing the real deal.
+It comes with a stand, an adapter and music stand.

 11. Casio Privia PX-160BK